PlacidPenguin/PlacidPenguin.github.io/README.md

 5. Click the ![](https://github.com/PlacidPenguin/PlacidPenguin.github.io/blob/master/resources/commit_btn.PNG) button when your finished.

 # How to make a new Rant
-1. Navigate down to the year and month that you want.
+1. Navigate down to the year and month that you want from the [content](content/) folder.
 2. Create a new file and name it withe the ```.md``` extension.
 3. Copy and paste the follow:
 ```